msoe-sse/msoe-sse.github.io/_constitution/sse_2018_constitution.md

         * Leadership Role in Organization/Project: 30 pts
             * Game development club, website, any event
     * Members with zero points at any given time are considered INACTIVE.
     * Points reset to zero at the beginning of each quarter.
-At the end of each quarter, a raffle will be held and each 10pts had by member corresponds to one raffle entry.
+At the end of each quarter, a raffle will be held and each 10 pts had by member corresponds to one raffle entry.
 2. **ALUMNI members**
     * ALUMNI members are those who have graduated from MSOE with REGULAR member standing or those who have been granted ALUMNI status by a simple majority vote of the Executive board.
 ALUMNI members do not have the right to vote unless all ALUMNI members have been given the right to vote on a specific vote, such permission being granted by a ⅔ majority vote of the Executive board.
 3. **SPONSOR members**
     * SPONSOR membership is granted to any organization, company, or individual (including professors) by a simple majority vote of the Executive board.
 SPONSOR members do not have the right to vote unless all SPONSOR members have been given the right to vote on a specific vote, such permission being granted by a ⅔ majority vote of the Executive board.
     * The Faculty Advisor is automatically a SPONSOR member.

 ## ARTICLE III: Officers
 ### Section 1: The Executive Board
 The Executive Board of the Organization shall consist of the President, Vice President, Secretary and multiple Coordinators, including but not limited to Communications, Administrative, Events, Competitive Programming Team, Game Development, and Webmaster.
 Any REGULAR, ALUMNI, or SPONSOR member may suggest a new Coordinator position to be created.
 The Executive Board, including both the coordinators and executive positions, will vote on the approval of the new coordinator position.
 All executive positions including chairs must be held by a regular member.
 If a coordinator’s status becomes inactive, a replacement will be appointed by the Executive Board from among REGULAR MEMBERS.
 ### Section 2: Election of Officers
 Each elected officer shall hold their position for one year, starting in the Spring term.
 Yearly elections are to begin in late Winter term.
-Voting should occur the during the General Meeting during the 9th week of the Winter quarter.
+Voting should occur during the General Meeting during the 9th week of the Winter quarter.
 Election information should be distributed at least 2 weeks prior.
 Potential candidates must be nominated by at least two REGULAR MEMBERS (not including the candidate) prior to running for any executive position.
 ### Section 3: Officer Responsibilities
-* **All officers**
+* **All Officers**
     * Attend scheduled Executive Board Meetings
         * Provide digital notice of absence in Slack channel at least 5 minutes before meeting
         * An officer should not miss more than two consecutive meetings